Applications are open!

 • You don't want to support Medicaid clients.

-• You have already been trained as a birth doula/labor doula.
+• You have already been trained as a birth doula/labor doula through an organization approved by MDHHS.

 • You have another career that you don't plan to leave, or that won't flex to allow you to leave or call in to attend births on short notice.